 Audit Reporting (Cont'd) The ARC suggested various improvements to our Group's overall governance, risk management and internal controls, as well as reinforced an internal directive to hold individuals accountable for lapses in internal controls and governance During FY24, the ARC reviewed and deliberated the findings and recommendations from CA's planned and ad hoc reviews and the actions taken to implement the recommendations.
 Management was invited where necessary to provide clarification on the findings and updates on the actions taken.
 In certain instances, the ARC also challenged Management on the actions being taken to minimise the probability of lapses and ensure that material findings are adequately addressed within a reasonable time frame Monitoring of Audit Recommendations • CA subsequently monitors and verifies the status of implementation on a quarterly basis.
-Any outstanding audit items are reported to ARC via the quarterly CA Progress Report Working with Other Assurance Functions There is regular liaison among CA and other assurance functions, including the Group Risk Management team and PwC to monitor and ensure the effectiveness of the risk governance framework and management processes of our Group Resources As at 31 January 2024, there are eight internal auditors (FY23: 10 accounting, finance, information technology and risk management attributable to the VSS in FY24 The experience and competencies of the internal auditors are determined of internal audit experience nt.
-The reduction in h Number of auditors 4 4 8 0/ 5 Competencies % of a Accounting and finance Risk management 63% 50% Information technology 38 Banking 25 Telecommunications 13 • In addition, CA team members are also encouraged to pursue professional certifications.
-As at 31 January 2024, there are three qualified professionals within the CA team as detailed below: Qualifications No. of auditors Chartered Accountants Australia & New Zealand 1 Association of Chartered Certified Accountants 2 ARC has assessed the current CA resources and is satisfied that CA has adequate resources to perform its role FY24 cost incurred for the internal audit function, including staff payroll costs and overheads, amounted to RM3.81 million excluding VSS related costs (FY23: RM4.02 million) CA's Performance Review to RM3.81 million excluding VSS related costs (FY23: RM4.02 million) ARC reviewed the CA function, as well as its KPIs, to ensure that its activities are performed independently, proficiently, impartially and with due professional care The effectiveness of CA is assessed based on specific measures that include (but are not limited to): Feedback received from relevant business units audited via an online auditee satisfaction survey Annual review coordinated by the Company Secretary in February 2024 with feedback sought from ARC, SLT and PwC.
-Areas assessed include audit planning and resources, skills and experience, and work programme Review of the performance appraisal and approval of performance rewards of the Head of CA Based on the evaluation results, ARC is satisfied with the performance of CA and noted several areas of improvement for CA to address in FY25, particularly in leveraging technology to enhance the audit process
+Any outstanding audit items are reported to ARC via the quarterly CA Progress Report Working with Other Assurance Functions • There is regular liaison among CA and other assurance functions, including the Group Risk Management team and PwC to monitor and ensure the effectiveness of the risk governance framework and management processes of our Group Resources As at 31 January 2024, there are eight internal auditors (FY23: 16) with background accounting, finance, information technology and risk management.
+The reduction in attributable to the VSS in FY24 The experience and competencies of the internal auditors are detailed below: Years of internal audit experience 10 years or less headcount is Number of auditors 4 4 8 Competencies % of aud itors Accounting and finance 63% Risk management 50% Information technology 38% Banking 25% Telecommunications 13% • In addition, CA team members are also encouraged to pursue professional certifications.
+As a 31 January 2024, there are three qualified professionals within the CA team as detailed below: Qualifications No. of au ditors Chartered Accountants Australia & New Zealand 1 Association of Chartered Certified Accountants 2 ARC has assessed the current CA resources and is satisfied that CA has adequate r its role FY24 cost incurred for the internal audit function, including staff payroll costs and ov to RM3.81 million excluding VSS related costs (FY23: RM4.02 million) CA's Performance Review ARC reviewed the CA function, as well as its KPIs, to ensure that its activities are perform proficiently, impartially and with due professional care The effectiveness of CA is assessed based on specific measures that include (but are - Feedback received from relevant business units audited via an online auditee sati - Annual review coordinated by the Company Secretary in February 2024 with fee ARC, SLT and PwC.
+Areas assessed include audit planning and resources, skills a work programme Review of the performance appraisal and approval of performance rewards of the Based on the evaluation results, ARC is satisfied with the performance of CA areas of improvement for CA to address in FY25, particularly in leveraging technol audit process e not limited isfaction surv edback soug and experien e Head of CA and noted to): rey ht from ce, and several